 Thank you for the opportunity to review.
-UnitedHealthcare Community Plan, would like to provide the following comments/request for clarification based on review of the materials and our attendance at the HCBS Rules Forums this month.
+United Healthcare Community Plan, would like to provide the following comments/request for clarification based on review of the materials and our attendance at the HCBS Rules Forums this month.

-- In general, there are several areas that require Case Managers and providers to ensure members have access to NEMT transportation for activities such as work and volunteer activities.
-(Document examples include: page 25 remediation #4, page 27 remediation#6, page 113 remediation #2, page 114, remediation #2, page 118 remediation #11, page 146 remediation #6).
-In particular, to the selection of a residential or non-residential service setting (page 30, remediation #7, page
+1. In general, there are several areas that require Case Managers and providers to ensure members have access to N E M T transportation for activities such as work and volunteer activities.
+Document examples include. page twenty five remediation number four, page twenty seven remediation number 6, page one hundred thirteen remediation number two, page one hundred fourteen, remediation number two, page one hundred eighteen, remediation number eleven, page one hundred forty six remediation number six.

-170, remediation #9).
+In particular, to the selection of a residential or non residential service setting page thirty, remediation number seven, page one hundred seventy, remediation number nine.
 As the current transportation for LTC member is for NEMT, we'd like to know more specifically how case managers and provider are to ensure access for all members regardless of geographic location.
 Additionally, if escort is necessary it may increase unitization of HCBS services.

-- based residential settings(page 6, #7).
+2. There are several references to new requirements for provider owned or controlled home and community based residential settings page six, number seven.
 We would like clarification that these are requirements at the point of Registration with AHCCCS and not a MCO requirement for monitoring new providers to ensure they have met the AHCCCS requirement.